Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Experiments

+To verify the scalability of CCPSO-R, various sizes of the swarm of predators, i.e., 4, 8, 12, 16 and 24, are used, from which we can expect the advantages originated from the swarm intelligence of the swarm of predator robots.

-The other implementation details are as follows: the initial real predator robots are deployed randomly in the whole grid world without overlapping, the population size of each subpopulation is 20, the prey robot moves in 90\% of the time, $D_{min}=1$ in equation (\ref{eq_fit_repel}), and parameters in equation (\ref{eq_position_virtual}) are set as $w = 1, c_1 = c_2 = 2$.
+The other implementation details are as follows: the initial real predator robots are deployed randomly in the whole grid world without overlapping; the population size of each subpopulation is 20; the prey robot moves in 90\% of the time ensuring that predators move faster or a longer distance than the prey; in equation (\ref{eq_fit_repel}) $D_{min}=1$ which is the minimum secure distance between two robots; in equation (\ref{eq_position_virtual}) the parameters $w = 1, c_1 = c_2 = 2$ which are set as recommended in \cite{ShiPSO1998}; $T_v$ is 9 in the line 8 of Algorithm \ref{algorithm_CCPSO-R} which is the number of grids for a $3 \times 3$ vicinity; when the real robot is not the global best in its subpopulation but keeps still over 5 iterations we say that it gets trapped in a deadlock which corresponds to the line 14 of Algorithm \ref{algorithm_CCPSO-R}; when the swarm of predator robots keeps still over 10 iterations we say the swarm converged, and if the swarm has converged but the prey hasn't been captured we say that the swarm gets trapped in a local optimum which corresponds to the line 17 of Algorithm \ref{algorithm_CCPSO-R}.

-In addition, note the line 4 in Algorithm \ref{algorithm_CCPSO-R}, i.e., when a subpopulation is re-evaluated due to the past changes in the environment, e.g., the changes of the real predator robots' positions in the other subpopulations, the individual historical best position $pi^{ij}_{robots}$ will not be inherited, and the global best $pg^{i}_{robots}$ will be re-calculated here.
-This is because, although the experimental results of inheriting and not inheriting the inidvidual historical memoery $pi^{ij}_{robots}$ differ, it is hard to select either one due to their competitive performances.
+In addition, for environmental changes such as real predator robot position change in other subpopulations, the current subpopulation needs to be re-evaluated as shown in the line 4 of Algorithm \ref{algorithm_CCPSO-R}, where the individual historical best position $pi^{ij}_{robots}$ will not be inherited, and the global best $pg^{i}_{robots}$ will be re-calculated.
+This is because, although the experimental results of inheriting and not inheriting the individual historical memory $pi^{ij}_{robots}$ differ, it is hard to select either one due to their competitive performances.

-As for the performance metrics, we use the number of captures, the average number of moves to capture the prey, and their standard derivatives from 100 randomly generated test cases given the maximum 1000 time steps, the random seeds of which are set as 1 to 100.
+As for the performance metrics, we use the number of successful captures, the average number of moves to capture the prey, and their standard deviations over 100 randomly generated test cases given the maximum 1000 time steps, the random seeds of which are set from 1 to 100.